ankane/autosuggest/README.md

 #### Show suggestions

-Use JavaScript autocomplete library like [typeahead.js](https://github.com/twitter/typeahead.js) to show suggestions in the UI.
+Use a JavaScript autocomplete library like [typeahead.js](https://github.com/twitter/typeahead.js) to show suggestions in the UI.

 If you only have a few thousand suggestions, it’s much faster to load them all at once instead of as a user types (eliminates network requests).